black-walker/r_con/README.md

 # r_con
-r_con is a tool dat can be use to scan a ip address connect to remote host and can be used as  a backdoor as it is fully capable of running system commands
+r_con will be framework for post exploitation attack.It is still in development phase You can use this as a backdoor for now
-It is still in development
+# Things need to be done
-You can use this as a backdooring virus
+Add function to handle multiple connection on different/same port Add GUI
-Scanning function still to add
+Add function to run custom command and automate basic operations

-#How TO use IT as Backdoor?
+# How TO use IT as Backdoor?
 First compile v.py and bind it or send using social engineering Use c&c.py to control ur victim pc